 So, the type of specialists needed depends on the task at hand.

 Whether you are building a website or web application, you may need to find separately a web designer, front-end developer, and back-end developer, or a full-stack developer (to do everything).
 Another option is to hire a web development agency that will assign the whole team to you.

-At Greenice, for our clients, we usually provide a team that consists of an HTML-developer, front-end and back-end developers, QA Engineer, and Project Manager.
+At Greenice, for our clients, we usually provide a team that consists of an HTML-developer, front-end and back-end developers, a QA Engineer, and a Project Manager.

 Question 3: Is It Better to Work with an Agency or a Freelancer?

 Companies that build their business solely around their IT product (like SaaS) usually create a team of developers in-house or remote specialists that work full-time from home.
 The owners of such businesses usually have a technical background and can do part of the technical jobs by themselves.
 Having an on-shore office of IT guys is an expensive way as you need to hire, onboard, and take care of your employees by yourself.

 To cut costs, many companies prefer to search for offshore employees, choosing either independent freelancers or web development agencies.

 - Cheaper development (offshore specialists work at lower rates)

 - A larger pool of specialists, including rare ones

 - No headache with office rental and employee management